markkolich/logback-capturing-appender/README.md

 This repo contains code that demonstrates how to capture [Logback](http://logback.qos.ch/) logging output for unit tests.

-Sometimes, you need to verify that a class passes unit tests **and** logs the right message at the correct logging level.
+Sometimes, unit testing involves verifying that code logs the right message at the correct logging level.

 Unsurprisingly, this is easily achievable with a custom [Logback appender](http://logback.qos.ch/manual/appenders.html) in your unit tests.